Finding A Child Therapist

 When seeking your provider, there are a few ways to connect, including the following.

 Your pediatrician can be a practical resource for receiving referrals.
-If you're seeking counseling, talk to the pediatrician about your concerns and why you think your child might benefit from support.
-If the pediatrician does not have a direct referral, they may know of community providers that can point you toward care.
-In some cases, a doctor may be able to refer you to other in-network providers.
+If you're seeking counseling or therapy for your child, talk to the pediatrician about your concerns and why you think your child might benefit from support.
+Pediatricians often work closely with therapists and may recommend a therapist who specializes in working with children.
+If the pediatrician does not have a direct referral, they may know of community providers or therapy clinics that can point you toward care.
+In some cases, a doctor may be able to refer you to other in-network providers and therapists who are experienced in helping children.

 Online directories

 Online directories list a vast number of therapists with bios, insurance information, and photos.
-Prospective clients can scroll through the list and send messages to the therapist listed that they align with.
+Prospective clients can scroll through the list and send messages to the therapist they feel aligns with their child's needs.
 Many directories also have review features where you can see feedback from other parents who have used the provider's services for their child.
 Reading the reviews could give you valuable insight into what to expect in therapy and the techniques different professionals use.
-If the reviews are negative, consider seeking a different provider.
+If the reviews about the therapy experience are negative, consider seeking a different provider.

 Search engines